 Being Your Opponent’s Villain

 I once met and played with Stanford’s National Champion Ultimate team captain.
 He imparted some advice to me.
 Prior to a game, scout the opposing team for a or the pivotal player and then line up against them.
 Completely shut them down on defense and consistently escape their efforts at defense while I was on offense.
 This served to build my confidence while also eroded theirs – hence I played the role of the confidence robbing villain.
 As he put it, once their confidence was gone, you had them in your pocket.

-I applied that advice at the german nationals and then the World Championships, and ever since in sports and business.
+I applied that advice at the German nationals and then the World Championships, and ever since in sports and business.
 Shifting confidence away from your opponent and towards yourself became an effective strategy.
 Though we beat the former national champions, they worked with the tournament organizer to introduce a cross-over game before finals.
 We found out just after finishing lunch that we had five minutes to be on the field.
 We managed to win that game but had to play the former champs again in the finals – losing narrowly.
 Later they adjusted their strategy to switch players covering me to rob me of my confidence.
 They observed, learned and adjusted.
 We had to adjust our tactics again to win in a winter nationals later on.

 The key takeaways for me being: